Lukasdias/rocket-shoes/README.md

 # Challenge: RocketShoes :computer:

-## On this challenge i will develop a tiny landing page for an e-commerce shoes shop :bow:
+## On this challenge i've developed a tiny landing page for an e-commerce shoes shop :bow:

 ### Preview :thought_balloon: :